(POSTCARD DEPARTMENT OF JUDNICK.COM)

 "Little River Lumber Co., loading large Poplar Logs." unused circa-1908 (unevenly divided back) post card, lightly toned back, good edges.
-Their logging operations ran from 1901 - 1939, this scene on the earlier side. $12.50 lt(b)r(l) NEW / NOUVEAU / NEU
+Their logging operations ran from 1901 in Blount & Sevier Counties of Tennessee.
+SOLD RECENTLY lt(b)r(l)

 "Logging in Kentucky" showing many log rafts on a river, post card sample from The Art Manufacturing Company of Zanesville, Ohio, quoting postcard rates.
 Very interesting; lightly toned back, trivial corner wear.
 SOLD kls^

 "Log Raft, ready for Ocean Towing, Columbia River, Oregon." unused sepia-tone postcard with white borders, toning & a couple of small surface abrasions on front, long corner crease through darker part of image, corner wear & rounding, back toned.
 As is. $2.50 ol